Rowan-University-CS/Funny-Facts-API/README.md

 # Hilarious Facts API
-The API to learn about facts that are amusing to tell friends, family, etc.
+The API to learn about facts that are amusing to tell friends, family, poisonous reptiles, etc.